davidgfitzgerald/time-tracker/dev/log.md

 - Thinner header column
 - Display amount of days dynamically based on screen width
 - Allow day pagination
+- In the modal change `Enter` behaviour to submit instead of clear

 ## Wed 18th